Getting Started Guide

 On-line Course Communication

-All course communication (via e-mail, Moodle Messages, discussion forums, video chat, etc.) should be clear, concise, and respectful.
-Written communication should use complete sentences with standard spelling and grammar, including proper capitalization and punctuation.
+All course communication (via e-mail, Discord, Moodle Messages, discussion forums, video chat, etc.) should be clear, concise, and respectful.
+Do your best to use complete sentences with standard spelling, grammar and punctuation.

-The Core Rules of Netiquette is a guide to the proper protocol for participating in online classes and writing emails.
+The Core Rules of Netiquette is a guide to the respectful an constructive communication online.

-Questions about the course should be posted to the Course Q & A Forum.
-Questions of a more personal nature, such as grades or extensions, should be sent to your instructor via e-mail.
-E-mails to your instructor or e-mails to another department regarding support issues should include your course number and section.
+We will be using Discord for communication in this class.
+See the main Moodle page for more information on the class Discord server.
+Questions about the course should be posted on Discord in the Discussion channel.
+Questions that relate specifically to you, such as grades or extensions, should be sent to your instructor via e-mail.
+E-mails to your instructor or e-mails to another department regarding support issues should include your course number and section (online vs. hybrid/in person).

-All course announcements will be posted by the instructor to the News and Announcements Forum.
-Students are expected to check the News Forum on a daily basis.
-Any questions about News Forum announcements should be asked in the Course Q & A Forum.
+All course announcements will be posted by the instructor to the Discord Announcements channel.
+Students are expected to check for announcements regularly (at least every class day).
+Any questions about Announcements can be posted on the Discord Discussion channel.

 Support